Skip to Main Content

 Step 2: We will gather information about your research

-• We will gather information about your item, find out how it can be shared, and be in touch with you shortly.
+• We will gather information about your work, find out how it can be shared, and contact you shortly.

 • If the work has already been published elsewhere, the only information we need from you is: